 AcctCode – This is the supplier/vendor reference field in your supplier record – not the supplier name.

 Date Required – Populate this in the same format as your Business Settings ie Euro, US or ISO.

-Currency – The import popup box will show you the currency codes if you aren’t sure.
+Currency – The 3 letter ISO currency codes if you aren’t sure.
 GBP/USD/EUR are the common ones.

 QTY – Line item quantity.

 Product Code – Any product code.

 Price – Unit price.